MarkhamShofner/Intro_to_Control_Flow/README.md

 <!-- draw on whiteboard, use visual aids/discussion -->
 In computer science, control flow (or alternatively, flow of control) is the order in which individual statements, instructions or function calls of an imperative program are executed or evaluated.

+Primary
+- conditionals (if-then, if-then-else)
+  - the focus of today's lesson
+- for loops
+- while loops

+Additional
+- switch statements
+- do-while statements

 ##### Turn and Talk
-  > Examples of control flow you've worked through outside of programming
+  > Examples of conditionals you've worked through outside of programming

 ##### Group Discussion
   > Share interesting points